gvwilson/thirdbit/teaching/lessons.md

 1. Brainstorm to get a rough idea of what you want to cover, how you're going to do it, what problems or misconceptions you expect to encounter, what's *not* going to be included, and so on.
+You may also want to draw some concept maps at this stage.

 2. Create or recycle learner personas (discussed in the next section) to figure out who you are trying to teach and what will appeal to them.

-3. Draw concept maps to describe the mental model you want learners to construct.

-4. Create assessments that will give the learners a chance to practice the things they're trying to learn and tell you and them whether they're making progress and where they need to focus their work.
+3. Create assessments that will give the learners a chance to practice the things they're trying to learn and tell you and them whether they're making progress and where they need to focus their work.

-5. Put the assessments in order based on their complexity and dependencies to construct a course outline.
+4. Put the assessments in order based on their complexity and dependencies to construct a course outline.

-6. Write just enough to get learners from one formative assessment to the next.
+5. Write just enough to get learners from one formative assessment to the next.
 An actual classroom lesson will typically then consist of three or four such episodes, each building toward a short check that learners are keeping up.